ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

 .. note::

-   When Java sees you doing integer division it assumes you want an integer result so it throws away anything after the decimal point in the answer.
+   When Java sees you doing integer division it assumes you want an integer result so it throws away anything after the decimal point in the answer, essentially rounding down the answer to a whole number.

+With division, another thing to watch out for is dividing by 0.
+An attempt to divide an  integer by zero will result in an ArithmeticException to occur.
+Try it in one of the active code windows above.

+Operators can be used to create compound expressions.
+When they are evaluated, operator precedence rules are used, so that \*, /, and % are done before + and -.
+However, anything in parentheses is done first.
+It doesn't hurt to put in extra parentheses if you are unsure as to what will be done first.

+In the example below, try to guess what it will print out and then run it to see if you are right.

+.. activecode:: compound1
+   :language: java

+   public class TestCompound
+   {
+      public static void main(String[] args)
+      {
+        System.out.println(2 + 3 * 2);
+        System.out.println((2 + 3) * 2);
+        System.out.println(2 + (3 * 2));
+      }
+   }

 Modulus
 -----------